rivernews/appl-tracky-spa/docs/dev/restful-saga/README.md

 - **`POST /object/`**: create an object. (batch creation not supported)
 - **`PATCH /object/:id/`**: update an object. (batch update not supported)
 - **`DELETE /object/:id/`**: delete an object. (batch deletion not supported)

+# Generalizing Async Actions

+The key is these two types: `IApiCallInstruction` and `INewStateUpdateInstruction`.
+What should they be?